Skip to content

 Ask anything across the unified data.

 The query builder is a point-and-click join interface over a frozen allowlist of schema tables: customers, tickets, conversations, contracts and line items, daily metrics, SLA snapshots, backup connectors, invoices, payments, credit memos.
 AND/OR filters with operators per column type; one-click Excel export; saved queries shared with your team and audit-logged on every execution.
-The allowlist means a misclick can’t reach an internal table; the query plan stays scoped to your tenant by construction.

 Used withConnectWiseAutotaskDattoMicrosoft 365QuickBooks

-Five · Customer portal
+Six · Customer portal

 A surface your customers see, branded as your MSP.